mliu2023/3Dscope-IRT/README.md

 <img src = "airydisk.png">

-The all of the code can be found [here](https://www.dropbox.com/sh/wuv22wedix1lpdb/AABHYAdSVm6h8VcDM4YXfU16a?dl=0).
+All of the code can be found [here](https://www.dropbox.com/sh/wuv22wedix1lpdb/AABHYAdSVm6h8VcDM4YXfU16a?dl=0).